-For planning purposes, the Board is considering as part of the 2025-26 fiscal year budget, issuing \$44 million within the next twelve months.
+For planning purposes, the Board, as part of the 2025-26 fiscal year budget, intends to issue \$44 million in 2025-26.
 Accordingly, this is a preliminary amount and is subject to change without notice.
 The District may approve financings subsequent to the date of this official statement.
+The District intends to issue \$44 million annually.
 The District does not anticipate the need for cash flow borrowing at this time.